 Britney Spears's Pregnancy Test

-Because clearly things that celebrities urinate on are the ultimate collectors' items, a used pregnancy test supposedly belonging to pop star Britney Spears was auctioned off back in 2005.
-At the time, Spears and her then-husband Kevin Federline were staying at a Los Angeles hotel, where the star allegedly took the test.
-While Spears gave birth to her first child later that year, the test sold to GoldenPalace.com for $5,001, which went to charity.
+Because clearly pee-covered sticks apparently make the ultimate collectors' items, a used pregnancy test supposedly belonging to pop star Britney Spears hit the auction block in 2005.
+At the time, Spears and her then-husband Kevin Federline lived in a Los Angeles hotel, where the star allegedly took the test.
+While Spears gave birth to her first child later that year, the test sold to GoldenPalace.com for $5,001, which went to charity, a double positive situation.